CHICAS-Skill-Sharing-Group/Content/using-the-hec/README.md

 ## Sample code for use with the HEC
 To run R code on the HEC you need to submit a job file (e.g. 001-Rcode.txt above) which tells the HEC to run your .R file.
 You also need some code in your .R file which can extract the job/task ID, load data and save results on the HEC.

+Examples
-- bash code for running a job
+- bash code for running a single job (add link) or task array (add link)
-- R code
+- R code for a single job (add link) or task array (add link)